A refreshing G&T or perhaps a glass of something cold and white? You deserve one, it’s been a tough day.

 Did you know that in the UK it is legal to give your children alcohol in a supervised manner from the age of five.
 Allowing them to become intoxicated isn’t though.

-So my fear is that my sweet juice-slurping children will turn into alcopop-fuelled louts as soon as they grow enough chin fluff to be worth shaving.
+So my fear is that my cola-slurping children will turn into alcopop-fuelled louts as soon as can get their hands on it.
 Can I steer them towards something more like moderation or are they just doomed already?